KIT-ISAS/TrackSort_Neural_Public/README.md

 **Content:**

-- Using a RNN to predict next measurement of tracks.
+- Using a RNN to predict next measurement of tracks
 - Using a RNN to make separation predictions
 - Python implementation of data assocation (local and global nearest neighbour)

 ## Run with CPU

-1. `sh setup_cpu.sh` (creates a virtualenv and sources it)
+1. `. setup.sh` (creates a virtualenv and sources it -> `.` in the beginning is necessary)
 2. `python main.py`

 You can find the visualizations (step wise and as video) in the visualizations folder and you can set the hyperparams as described when typing `python main.py --help`